 Are Allergies Bothering You This Spring?

-Allergy season typically starts on March 17 with the onset of pollen and mold.
-This season started a few weeks late.
-In the Twin Cities, we experienced a late winter blizzard, which kept temperatures below freezing well into April.
-With spring weather later than normal, we can expect spring allergies to peak starting in May.
+Allergy season typically starts in mid-March with the onset of pollen and mold.
+In the Twin Cities, we often experience a late winter blizzard.
+With spring weather set to be later than normal, we can expect spring allergies to peak starting in May!

 Indoor Air Quality: Controlling Your Home’s Air

-The air inside your home can be many times more polluted than the air outside.
+The Environmental Protection Agency (EPA), states that air inside your home can be 100 times more polluted than the air outside.
 For this reason, especially if you suffer from allergies or asthma, it’s important to use an effective filter.

-Some Twin Cities homeowners believe the standard furnace filter is doing a good job of filtering the air in their home.
+Some Twin Cities homeowners believe the standard furnace filter is doing a good job of filtering the air in their homes.
 If you do not have allergies, this may be fine.
-However, a typical one-inch filters used on the furnace only traps about 5-15% of airborne particulates, leaving 85% to 95% of particulate matter to accumulate in the home.
-Most one inch filters also need to be changed every month, something that many homeowners forget to do.
+However, a typical one-inch filter used on the furnace only traps about 5-15% of airborne particulates, leaving 85% to 95% of particulate matter to accumulate in the home.
+Most one-inch filters also need to be changed every month, something that many homeowners forget to do.

 Additionally, with homes being built and remodeled more insulated and tighter than ever, many homes are nearly draft-free.
 In making homes more energy-efficient, we are also creating a number of issues.
 With less ventilation and improper filtration, allergens, harmful vapors, and contaminants get trapped and can accumulate to unhealthy levels.
 These may include:

-- Airborne pollutants – dust, dust mites, pet hair, dander, pollen, particulates from clothing and furniture.
+- Airborne pollutants – dust, dust mites, pet hair, dander, pollen, and particulates from clothing and furniture.

 - Biological contaminants – bacteria, viruses, mold spores, mildew.